cyber473/Cyber-Security-Portfolio/Linux/File-System-Navigation.md

 3. Which command is used to change directories?
 4. What does `cd ..` do?
 5. What does `cd ~` do?
-6. How can you view hidden files in Linux?
+6. How do you view hidden files in Linux?
 7. What is the difference between `cd /` and `cd ~`?

 ## 📚 References

 * Linux Documentation
+* GNU Coreutils Documentation
 * Kali Linux Documentation
-* GNU Coreutils Documentation